Chernihiv: Monasteries

 All through the most trying periods of its history, Chernihiv retained its ecclesiastical importance as the seat of either a bishopric or an archbishopric.
 At the outskirts of the modern city lie two ancient cave monasteries formerly used as the bishops' residences.

-The caves of the Eletsky Monastery are said to predate those of the Kyiv Pechersk Lavra (Kyiv Monastery of the Caves).
+The caves of the Yeletskyi Monastery are said to predate those of the Kyiv Pechersk Lavra (Kyiv Monastery of the Caves).
 Its magnificent six-pillared cathedral was erected at the turn of the 11th to 12th centuries; some traces of its 750-year-old murals may still be seen in the interior.
-After the domes collapsed in 1611, they were augmented and reconstructed in the Ukrainian baroque style.
+After the domes collapsed in 1611, they were augmented and reconstructed in the Ukrainian Baroque style.
 The wall, monastic cells, and bell-tower all date from the 17th century.

 The nearby mother superior's house is thought to be the oldest residential building in the Left-Bank Ukraine.
-The cloister's holiest icon used to be that of Theotokos, who made her epiphany to Svyatoslav of Chernigov on 6 February 1060.
-The icon, called Eletskaya after the fir wood it was painted upon, was taken to Moscow by Svyatoslav's descendants, the Baryatinsky family, in 1579.
+The cloister's holiest icon used to be that of Theotokos, who made her epiphany to Sviatoslav of Chernigov on 6 February 1060.
+The icon, called Yeletskaya after the fir wood it was painted upon, was taken to Moscow by Svyatoslav's descendants, the Baryatinsky family, in 1579.

+The nearby Chernihiv Glory Memorial marks the location of the ancient Saint Anthony Caves of Saint Elijah Monastery (also known as the Yeletskyi Monastery), part of a spiritual complex founded by Saint Anthony of the Caves in the mid-11th century, around the same time as the Kyiv Pechersk Lavra.
+The Yeletskyi caves served as monastic quarters and a site of retreat for early monks and bishops.
+The site includes the modest Church of Saint Elijah, built above the cave entrance, with architectural elements dating to the 12th century.

+The roomy Trinity Cathedral, one of the most imposing monuments of Cossack Baroque, was erected between 1679 and 1689.
+Its refectory, with the adjoining Church of the Presentation to the Temple, was completed by 1679.
+Surrounding the monastery are 17th-century towered walls, preserved monastic cells, and a five-tiered bell tower dating to the 1780s.

+Other historic abbeys in the vicinity of Chernihiv include those in Kozelets and Hustynia, which feature superb examples of Ukrainian Baroque monastic architecture and iconography.

 The nearby Chernihiv Glory Memorial we can find Saint Anthony Caves of Saint Elijah and the Holy Trinity features a small eponymous church, built 800 years ago.
 The roomy Trinity cathedral, one of the most imposing monuments of Cossack baroque, was erected between 1679 and 1689.
 Its refectory, with the adjoining church of Presentation to the Temple, was finished by 1679.
 There are also the 17th-century towered walls, monastic cells, and the five-tiered belfry from the 1780s.

-Other historic abbeys in the vicinity of Chernihiv include those in Kozelets and Hustynya, which feature superb examples of Ukrainian Baroque.
+Other historic abbeys in the vicinity of Chernihiv include those in Kozelets and Hustynia, which feature superb examples of Ukrainian Baroque.